 Medical treatment of hangovers can vary widely as well.
 We have some people that we give 500ml of fluid and one dose of zofran and they are skipping out the door.
 Other people require over 3 liters of fluid and multiple doses of medications.
 One size definitely does not fit all when it comes to Vegas level hangovers!!

-If you want to do something to prevent your hangover, you can purchase our supplements on Amazon here.
+So, for your “Hangovers 101” beginners class, if you want to do something to prevent your hangover, you can purchase our supplements on Amazon here.
 In the end, take a few multivitamins, an Advil, milk thistle, or something at least before you go to sleep.
 It is much, much easier to prevent hangovers than to deal with them the next morning.
 Believe me, I would know.
 My company has treated tens of thousands of Las Vegas level hangovers.